Tom Billson

-Thomas David Bannatyne-Billson is an English footballer who plays as a goalkeeper for Kidderminster Harriers, on loan from Championship team Coventry City.
+Thomas David Bannatyne-Billson is an English former footballer who played as a goalkeeper most recently for Coventry City.

 Career

 Born in Shrewsbury, Billson started his career with Coventry City, during his time at the club he had a loan spell at Barwell.

 He made his professional debut starting on 15 September 2020 in a 5-4 penalty shootout loss in an EFL Cup Second Round game with Gillingham.

 In July 2021, Billson joined EFL League Two side Scunthorpe United on loan for the season.
 On 11 January 2022, Billson was recalled from the loan by parent club Coventry City.

 On 14 November 2022, Billson joined National League North side Kidderminster Harriers on a one-month loan deal.
+In March 2023, he returned to Scunthorpe United on loan until the end of the season.